Privacy Preservation by Local Design in Cooperative Networked Control Systems: Performance Analysis

 Hence, the true dynamics now is as follows:

 In eqn. (\ref{eqn:LQG2-system-after-scheme}), we can see the caused effect by the privacy scheme.
-The injected noise also creates a deviation in the control input which will accumulate through the closed-loop, and hence makes the system performance not straightforward to analyze.
+The injected noise also creates a deviation in the control input which will accumulate through the closed loop, and hence makes the system performance complex to analyze.
 The control law set $\{u_k\}$ is non-optimal now; therefore, the resulting state trajectory $\{x_k\}$ is also non-optimal.
-Assume that the noise sequence $\{w_k\}$ and $\{v_k\}$ is given.
+Assume that the noise sequences $\{w_k\}$ and $\{v_k\}$ are given.
 Let the state trajectory under the optimal control law $\{u^\star_k\}$ be $\{x^\star_k\}$ and its estimate be $\{\hat{x}^\star_{k|k}\}$ in the system without privacy scheme.
 We can see that $\{u_k\}$, $\{x_k\}$ and $\{\hat{x}_{k|k}\}$ are all deviated from $\{u^\star_k\}$, $\{x^\star_k\}$ and $\{\hat{x}^\star_{k|k}\}$, respectively, and hence the LQG objective is also affected.

 Then we consider the sacrifice in the LQG performance caused by the privacy scheme.
 Without misunderstanding, we still use the notation $\mathcal{O}_{0:T}$ to denote the objective under the privacy scheme, which also includes the effect of the uncertainty of $\delta_k$ now.
-Define the metric of the quality loss in LQG control performance as
+Define the metric of the average performance loss in LQG control as

+For the proposed privacy scheme, one may have concern that the deviations in control inputs will accumulate through the closed loop and the system dynamics becomes complex to analyze.
+In the following theorem, we are able to show that the LQG performance still has a neat closed-form expression.

 \begin{theorem} Under the privacy scheme, it holds that

 where

 \end{theorem} \begin{proof} In appendix. \end{proof}